IBM/build-blockchain-insurance-app/README.md

 Once the Biker has submitted the claim it will be shown in the box marked in red.
 Furthermore, another block is being written to the chain.
 ![Claim Block](images/Picture10.png)

-The Biker can also view the active claims.
+The Biker can also view the active claims. **Note:** You may need to re-log into Claims Processing to see the new active claim.

 ![Active Claims](images/Picture11.png)